 - Buffs from syringes only last for one run.

 - Prioritize enemy healers and problematic heroes like Agent X to avoid any losses.

-After each run, you can take the points you’ve earned and tap on the Exchange in the top right corner of the Prison menu to buy Bioenhancer fragments.
-We recommend saving up until you clear level 7 and can purchase the Super bioenhancers.
+After each run, you can take the points/currency you’ve earned and tap on the Exchange in the top right corner of the Prison menu to buy Bioenhancer fragments.
+We recommend saving your Prison currency solely for Bioenhance Schemes and maybe Organ Stimulants.

 Also depending on what time of the week it is, you may want to hold off on doing your prison run for the reset period, until you can verify that there is no event for obtaining Bioenhancer materials.
-It’d be a shame to do your prison run and then have the Bioenhancer event start up the next day.
+It’d be a shame to do your Prison run and then have a Bioenhancer event start up the next day.

 Puzzles & Survival Ruins Challenge

 The Ruins can effectively be summed up as a progress meter for how far you’ve progressed in developing your strength in different aspects.